ThatGuyGW/RoadToReincarnationEnglishMod/README.md

 In the BepInEx folder, any .log files

 In your Appdata Folder (Accessible on Windows machines by using the Windows Key + R, typing in "%AppData%" without the ", and then navigating to the "LocalLow" folder.
 The 烟水寒\轮回修仙路 folder will contain log folders.

+As this is an initial release, please be aware that it's very likely that upcoming releases or game updates could entirely break your savegame with little to no chance of recovery.